vuminhtue/SMU_Workshop_Linux/_episodes/05-pipes.md

 > ~~~
 > {: .source}
 >
 > What text passes through each of the pipes and the final redirect in the pipeline below?
+Note that `sort -r` sorts in reverse order.
 >
 > ~~~
 > $ cat animals.txt | head -n 5 | tail -n 3 | sort -r > final.txt